Should we be more worried about fake arguments than fake news?

 And how the misinformation problem may at least be partly ‘elite misinformation’

-Many of us have surely been in the position where, despite feeling strongly about an issue, we are challenged by someone else who seems to have a very persuasive argument as to why we are wrong.
-In the heat of the moment, we struggle to find an effective response and are left with an uncomfortable feeling that we have somehow been outmanoeuvred.
+Surely it is most of us who have been in this position where, despite feeling strongly about an issue, we are challenged by someone who seems to have a very persuasive argument as to why we are wrong!
+In the heat of the moment, despite knowing the facts, we struggle to find an effective response and are left with an uncomfortable feeling that we have somehow been outmanoeuvred.

 Back to ancient Athens

-To help us to unpick what is going on, we need to head to fifth-century BCE Athens.
-Here ‘Sophist’ teachers travelled between city-states offering instruction in the art of persuasion.
-These were highly educated, sophisticated figures, trained in the art of arguing either side of a case with fluency and precision.
-They trained the young elites in how to win public debates, succeed in courts, and navigate civic life.
+To help us unpack what is going on, we first need to head to fifth-century BCE Athens, where ‘Sophist’ teachers travelled between city-states to offer instruction in the art of persuasion.
+These were highly educated figures, trained in the art of arguing either side of a case with fluency and precision.
+They, in turn, trained the young elites in how to win public debates, succeed in courts, and navigate civic life.

 Philosopher Plato’s objection was not that these Sophists were necessarily wrong, but that persuasion had become detached from truth.
-The goal was not to discover, but to secure victory, which meant that argument became a tool for dominance rather than understanding.
+The goal was not to discover the underlying truth to a question, but to simply secure victory.
+This meant that argument became a tool for dominance over one’s opponent, rather than to arrive at a mutual understanding.
+In some ways, then, Sophistry was not simply about cleverness but power with the tools of the trade to maintain it being the capability of arguing to win.

 Not just what you say but how you say it

-For example, psychologist Robert Cialdini wrote the 1984 book on persuasion and marketing, Influence: The Psychology of Persuasion, based on three “undercover” years applying for and training at used car dealerships, fundraising organisations, and telemarketing firms to observe real-life situations of persuasion.
-He proposed that influence is based on six key principles: reciprocity, commitment and consistency, social proof, authority, liking, and scarcity.
+We can see the ‘art of the argument’ as simply a form of persuasive communication; the behavioural sciences have long documented the mechanisms through which people are influenced.
+For example, psychologist Robert Cialdini wrote the 1984 book on persuasion and marketing, Influence: The Psychology of Persuasion, based on three ‘undercover’ years spent applying for and training at used-car dealerships, fundraising organisations, and telemarketing firms to observe real-life situations of persuasion.
+Using this research, he suggested that influence is based on six key principles: reciprocity, commitment and consistency, social proof, authority, liking, and scarcity.
 Cialdini’s principles suggest we are influenced not only by arguments but by who delivers them, how many appear to endorse them, and how costly it would be to dissent.

-And a similar set of principles has been given the term ‘truthiness’, referring to the feeling that something is true because it feels right.
-Stephen Colbert popularised the term satirically, but the underlying psychology is well-documented.
+And a similar set of principles has been termed ‘truthiness’, referring to the feeling that something is true because it feels right.
+Comedian Stephen Colbert popularised the term satirically, but the underlying psychology is well-documented.
 Claims that are familiar, easy to process, coherent, or visually supported are more likely to be judged accurate.
-Fluency becomes a cue for truth.
-When a statement flows smoothly, when it rhymes, when it is repeated, when it is paired with an image, it acquires a subtle epistemic glow.

-While Cialdini’s persuasion research identifies general mechanisms of influence and truthiness identifies metacognitive cues that shape perceived accuracy, ‘sophistry’, by contrast, is less a psychological tendency and more a practice.
-We can characterise it as the intentional, strategic deployment of rhetorical form to win an exchange, often regardless of whether the underlying claim is well supported.
-And this, perhaps, means it is deserving of particular focus.
+But perhaps we can make the case that these are different to a ‘Sophist’ approach: Cialdini’s persuasion research identifies general mechanisms of influence, ‘truthiness’ identifies metacognitive cues that shape perceived accuracy, ‘sophistry’, by contrast, is less a psychological tendency and more a practice.
+We can characterise it as the intentional deployment of techniques to win an exchange, often regardless of how well the underlying claim is supported.

 The subtle mechanics of modern sophistry

-Whether in ancient Athens or in the modern day, sophistry rarely relies on outright falsehood.
+Whether in ancient Athens or in the modern day, Sophistry rarely relies on outright falsehood.
 More often, it operates through moves that are technically defensible yet can reshape our perception of an issue.
-Let’s briefly examine some of the main principles:

 One common mechanism is category stretching: expanding a concept in ways that increase its impact.
 Take the word ‘violence’: in everyday language, it usually refers to physical force.
-Yet in some (mostly academic and activist) contexts, it is extended to include speech, exclusion, or structural harm.
-Within those frameworks, the move is coherent - language and institutions can cause real damage.
+Yet in some contexts (mostly academic and activist), it is extended to include speech, exclusion, or structural harm.
+Within those frameworks, the move makes sense - language and institutions can cause real damage.

-But broadening the term also imports the associations that come with physical harm into new domains, meaning eans that disagreement begins to feel less like debate and more like injury.
-So while nothing has been fabricated, what counts as ‘violence’ has been changed, and it moves, the emotional and political stakes move with it.
+But broadening the term also brings the associations of physical harm into new areas, which has the effect of making disagreement feel less like debate and more like an actual injury.
+So while nothing has been fabricated, what counts as ‘violence’ has been changed, taking its emotional and political charge with it.

 A second mechanism is anchoring through magnitude.
-Large numbers exert disproportionate influence, which means that when headlines announce that a policy will ‘cost £10 billion’ or ‘save 100,000 lives,’ the number becomes a reference point.
-Even if the figure is provisional or model-based, it shapes how everything that follows is judged.
-Smaller adjustments feel minor next to a large anchor.
+Large numbers exert disproportionate influence, which means that when headlines announce that a policy will ‘cost £10 billion’ or ‘save 100,000 lives,’ the number quickly becomes a reference point in our minds.
+Even if the figure is provisional or model-based (and therefore subject to assumptions), it shapes how everything is then judged.
+Smaller adjustments can feel very minor next to a large anchor.

-We saw this during the early stages of COVID-19, when high-end mortality projections circulated widely: these scenarios were built on assumptions and designed for planning.
-But once large numbers entered public debate, they became psychological landmarks – as such, nuance competed with scale.
+We saw this during the early stages of COVID, when high-end mortality projections circulated widely: these scenarios were built on assumptions and designed for planning.
+But once these large numbers entered public debate, they quickly became psychological landmarks and were difficult to replace with more realistic figures.

 Closely related is catastrophic framing.
 Losses feel larger than gains, and negative information attracts more attention.
 A headline warning that a reform will ‘collapse the system’ or that a cultural trend is ‘destroying society’ travels further than one describing incremental change.

 Finally, there is strategic ambiguity, phrasing that might carry broad force but has a much narrower technical meaning.
-A government might describe a policy as “evidence-based,” meaning evidence informed the decision, but this does not mean that it determined it.
-A company might say a product is “natural,” but this refers to its ingredients rather than its processing.
-Whilst each phrase is defensible, they are much more significant in the public’s mind than in technical detail.
+For example, a government might describe a policy as ‘evidence-based,’ meaning evidence informed the decision, but this does not mean that it determined it.
+So whilst the phrase is defensible, it carries much more weight in the public’s mind than it merits.

-Of course, any of us can deploy these rhetorical moves in everyday conversation.
-But their wider impact depends on status.
-It is those in positions of institutional authority, such as within elite universities, policy bodies or corporations who can redraw categories at scale, introduce anchors that stick, and set the tone of public debate.
+Of course, any of us can deploy these moves in everyday conversation.
+But returning to an earlier point, their wider impact depends on status.
+It is those in positions of power, such as within elite universities, policy bodies or corporations, who have the reach and influence to redraw categories at scale, introduce anchors that stick, and set the tone of public debate.

-When these techniques are amplified through media and embedded in policy, they do more than win an argument.
-They reshape the terrain on which arguments are conducted.
+When these techniques are then amplified through media and embedded in policy, they do more than win an argument.
+They reshape the basis on which arguments are conducted.

 The sophistry to misinformation pathway

-On this basis, sophistry begins to look uncomfortably close to what we call misinformation.
-A “fake argument” which is rooted in form is not so all that different from “fake news” rooted in content.
+Drawing these strands together, first, we can see, therefore, how Sophistry begins to look uncomfortably close to what we call misinformation.
+A ‘fake argument’ which is rooted in form is not so different from ‘fake news’ rooted in content.
 Both can mislead.
 The difference lies less in whether something is technically false, and more in how it shapes understanding.

 What do we do about this?